Approved by the Compliance Committees: July 10, 2023

 The members and the Chair of the Compliance Committees shall be appointed and replaced by the Boards on the recommendation of the Nominating & Governance Committees.

 The quorum necessary for the transaction of business is a majority of the members.
 A duly convened meeting of the Compliance Committees at which a quorum is present is competent to exercise all or any of the authorities, powers and discretions vested in or exercisable by the Compliance Committees.
+In the absence of the Chair of the Compliance Committees, the remaining members present may elect one of themselves to chair the meeting.

 Authority and Responsibilities